-I ordered kürbus-käsespätzle (traditional German cheese noodles with pumpkin), while Travis ordered kürbus-maultasche (meat-filled pasta squares in pumpkin soup).
+I ordered kürbus-käsespätzle, which are traditional German cheese noodles with pumpkin.
+Travis ordered kürbus-maultasche – meat-filled pasta squares in pumpkin soup.
 The latter was a recommendation from a fellow blogger, Bevchen, who writes Confuzzledom.
 Not only was her suggestion spot on (the kürbus-maultasche is incredible), but I first found out about the Ludwigsburg Pumpkin Festival on her blog last year.

 If you’re looking for a fun taste of fall in Germany, head to Ludwigsburg for the pumpkin festival.
 Whether you decide to sample the pumpkin sparkling wine, test your luck in the pumpkin canoe regatta, or attend the giant pumpkin carving contest, you’re sure to have fun!

 - An adult ticket costs €8.50 or €4.20 for a child’s ticket (age 4-15).

 - The 2016 exhibition runs from September 2nd to November 6th.

 - Be prepared for long lines at the entrance to buy tickets, particularly on sunny weekends.